Cash and check donations are entered manually into Giving via batches.

 If you have a pile of checks and cash to count, consider the following strategies to count them before entering batches into Giving.

-If you need to scan check images, quickly count in bulk, or use remote deposit, make sure to check out the Third-Party Integration from Paperless Transactions.
+If you need to scan check images, quickly count in bulk, or use remote deposit, make sure to check out the the integration with Paperless Transactions.